SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 * Pages with aggregated events from multiple devices, if the number of events is low, for example, [Device Management > Overviews > Events](/users-guide/device-management/#to-view-events).
 * Pages with aggregated operations from multiple devices, if the number of operations is low, for example, [Device Management > Overviews > Device control](/users-guide/device-management/#to-view-single-operations).

-As an administrator, you can switch back to the previous solution and this improved performance feature will be disabled:
+As an administrator, you can disable the performance feature:
 - on platform level via the configuration file (only available for platform administrators, see the *{{< product-c8y-iot >}} - Operations guide* for details).
 - on tenant level via a tenant option.
 The tenant option has 2 possible values: LEGACY/OPTIMIZED, where OPTIMIZED is the global default.